Representation Theory of Quantized Enveloping Algebras with Interpolating Real Structure: Continuous one-parameter families of Lie algebras

 as elements in $\g$.
 Consider the $\R$-linear span of the $X_{\alpha}^{(\varepsilon)}$, $Y_{\alpha}^{(\varepsilon)}$ and $ih_{r}$.
 Then this space is closed under the Lie bracket of $\g$, and forms a~real Lie algebra isomorphic to $\g^{\nc}_{\varepsilon}$. \end{Proposition} \begin{proof} As a~real Lie algebra, one can embed $\g$ inside the direct sum $\g\oplus \g$ by means of the map

-Under this identif\/ication, it is immediately verif\/ied that the elements in the statement of the proposition get sent to a~basis of $\g_{\varepsilon}^{\R}$. \end{proof} \begin{Proposition} Suppose $\varepsilon_r\neq 0$ for all $r$.
+Under this identification, it is immediately verified that the elements in the statement of the proposition get sent to a~basis of $\g_{\varepsilon}^{\R}$. \end{proof} \begin{Proposition} Suppose $\varepsilon_r\neq 0$ for all $r$.
 Then $\g_{\varepsilon}^{\nc}$ is a~semi-simple real Lie algebra.